jacobhinkle/lagomorph/README.md

 the deep learning framework PyTorch, which will enable easier integration of image registration methodologies with deep learning.

-This project is a revival of ideas implemented through the years in CompOnc, then AtlasWerks, then in [PyCA](https://bitbucket.org/scicompanat/pyca).
-In this repo I have reimplemented some of these using [PyTorch](https://pytorch.org).
-Importantly, performance will be considered from the start, with large scale 2D and 3D deformable image registration, atlas building, etc. a main goal.
+This project follows past LDDMM implementations including CompOnc, AtlasWerks, and [PyCA](https://bitbucket.org/scicompanat/pyca).
+Lagomorph makes those methods more amenable to use with [PyTorch](https://pytorch.org).
+Our goal is to enable large-scale 2D and 3D deformable image registration, atlas building, etc. to be used seamlessly with deep neural networks implemented in PyTorch.
+As such, we follow PyTorch conventions, storing tensors in NCDHW format, and using built-in PyTorch functionality where possible.

+**NOTE:** Currently, only computation on CUDA GPUs is supported, but CPU and AMD GPU support is planned.

 # Installation